MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 <a name="virtual-columns"></a>
 **Virtual columns**

-When data is exported from Spark, partition columns (that are specified in dataframe writer's `partitionBy` method) are not written to data files.
+When data is exported from Spark, partition columns (that are provided to the dataframe writer's `partitionBy` method) are not written to data files.
-This process avoids data duplication because the data already present in "folder" names.
-For example, `column1=<value>/column2=<value>/`, and Spark can recognize it upon read.
+This process avoids data duplication because the data is already present in the folder names (for example, `column1=<value>/column2=<value>/`), and Spark can recognize it upon read.

 External tables support the following syntax for specifying virtual columns: